-Please note that we are a VAT-registered UK company, therefore VAT (sales tax) is chargeable to customers residing in Europe.
+Please note that we are a VAT-registered UK company, therefore VAT (sales tax) is chargeable to customers residing in the UK.
 Tindie does not provide a mechanism to add sales tax to products, so please visit the shop section of our website - do not purchase directly via Tindie!

 Asfordby, Leicestershire, United Kingdom